jweyrich/static-deployer/README.md

         --version VERSION
         --cache-maxage "1 hour"

-The deploy does the following:
+The deploy command does the following:

 1. Finds all files from `ROOT_DIR`, including only those that match the patterns specified in `PATTERNS` (comma separated);
-2. Unside the bucket specified by `BUCKET_NAME`, creates a new folder/directory with the name specified in `VERSION`;
+2. Inside the bucket specified by `BUCKET_NAME`, creates a new folder/directory with the name specified in `VERSION`;
 3. Uploads all files to the folder/directory created in step 2;
 4. Changes the CloudFront distribution `DISTRIBUTION_ID` origin named `ORIGIN_NAME` to point the folder/directory created in step 2;
 4. Invalidates the CloudFront distribution `DISTRIBUTION_ID` cache using the pattern `/*`;